Written by Aliza Vigderman Last Updated: September 15, 2020

 What They’re Purchasing in Next Six Months

 Not surprisingly considering their overall popularity with consumers, most of our respondents said they wanted to buy smart TVs and TV plug-ins within the next year.
+In fact, 52 percent of respondents said that they had smart TVs in their shopping lists.

 What They’re Purchasing in Next 12 Months